Primordial observables of explicit diffeomorphism violation in gravity: Discussion Conclusions

-Many studies on explicit diffeomorphism violation in gravity have been published in the last years, including in cosmology, where it was for example found that the resulting dynamical dark-energy component breaks the null energy condition and becomes phantom-like (at early times) for $s_{00}>0$~\cite{Nilsson:2023exc}.
+Many studies on explicit diffeomorphism violation in gravity have been published in the recent years, including in cosmology, where it was for example found that the resulting dynamical dark-energy component breaks the null energy condition and becomes phantom-like (at early times) for $s_{00}>0$~\cite{Nilsson:2023exc}.
 Moreover, the time evolution of $s_{00}$, which we have turned off in this work, was related to the running of the Planck mass in \cite{Nilsson:2022mzq}, and using projectors, the time-time component of $s^{\mu\nu}$\footnote{Which in the explicit-breaking scenario corresponds to a different theory.} was shown to mimic Milne-like evolution \cite{Reyes:2022dil}.
 The primordial universe has so far not been the subject of many papers (with the exception of \cite{Nilsson:2022mzq}, of which the present work is a complement).
 In this paper, a strong constraint on $s_{00}$ was found from the LIGO/Virgo event GW170817 with associated electromagnetic counterpart GRB170817A.
 From this event, the speed of gravitational waves at late times was found to be $-3\cdot10^{-15}<c_{\rm GW}-1<+7\cdot10^{-16}$ which translates to the bound $-6\cdot10^{-15}<s_{00}<+1.4\cdot10^{-15}$ \cite{LIGOScientific:2017zic}.
 This is quite a bit stronger than the bounds found in this paper; however, they are not comparable for two reasons.
 First, the only constraint we have obtained from data is that coming from $\Delta N_{\rm eff}$ and bounds the coefficient as $s_{00}\gtrsim-0.08$, which is consistent with constraints from the speed of gravitational waves.
+The parameter space for \(s_{00}\) is further restricted by theoretical consistency conditions such as the absence of ghosts and gradient instabilities, which require \(|s_{00}| \ll 1\).
+This is consistent with our focus on small values of \(s_{00}\) in the observable window \(-0.08 \lesssim s_{00} \lesssim 0.02\).
 The other constraints are statements of {\it observability} rather than being direct constraints on $s_{00}$ itself.
 Second, one may worry that such a strong constraint as that derived from $c_{\rm GW}$ makes the present result redundant; however, the bound on $c_{\rm GW}$ is valid at late times at redshift $z<1$ and for modes deep inside the Hubble horizon.
-Therefore, there is still a large window available for $s_{00}$ to be large in the early Universe, but this would be made more clear if we allowed $s_{00}$ to depend on time, as well as considering models beyond this simple case.
+Therefore, there is still a large window available for $s_{00}$ to be large at other scales, but this would be made more clear if we allowed $s_{00}$ to depend on time, as well as considering models beyond this simple case.
 We leave this for future work.